ppy/osu-wiki/wiki/History_of_osu!/2007/en.md

 # History of osu!
 2007

-The following is some of the history of osu! since its beginning.
+The following is some of the major events in osu!'s history since its beginning.
 Special thanks to [Sinistro](https://osu.ppy.sh/users/5530) for helping in compiling the 2007/2008 content.

 ![](img/2007.jpg)